Chart Color Schemes

 Health performance in Warners Bay is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Both younger and older age groups have high prevalence rates for common health conditions.
-Approximately 54% (~4,396 people) of Warners Bay residents have private health cover, which is relatively high.
+Approximately 54% (~4,804 people) have private health cover, which is relatively high.
 The most prevalent medical conditions are arthritis (10.9%) and mental health issues (9.9%).
-Notably, 61.3% of residents report no medical ailments, compared to 62.6% in the Rest of NSW.
-Warners Bay has a higher proportion of seniors aged 65 and over at 25.9% (2,103 people), compared to the Rest of NSW's 21.4%.
-The health outcomes among seniors present some challenges, generally aligned with the overall population's health profile.
+Conversely, 61.3% report no medical ailments, compared to 62.6% in the rest of NSW.
+The area has a higher proportion of seniors aged 65 and over at 25.9% (2,298 people), compared to 21.4% in the rest of NSW.
+Health outcomes among seniors present challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health